 Hiking alone is perfectly safe, but I wouldn’t recommend it for beginner hikers.
 Try finding friends in the area or attend meetups to learn the ropes of hiking before venturing out on your own.

-If you do choose to hike alone, be sure to bring plenty of water, the ten essentials, and let others know where you’re going and when to expect you back.
+If you do choose to hike alone, be sure to bring plenty of water, the ten essentials, and let others know where you’re going.

 How do I go to the bathroom when hiking?